eunomia-bpf/nvbit-tutorial/tools/instr_count/README.md

 └─────────────────────────────────────────────────────────────────────┘
 ```

-**Key Points:**
-- Host code runs on CPU, instruments the kernel before it executes
-- Device code (`count_instrs`) runs on GPU, called before each instruction
-- Managed memory (`__managed__ counter`) is shared between CPU and GPU
-- Warp-level operations ensure efficient counting (one atomic op per warp)
+**Key Points:** Host code runs on CPU and instruments the kernel before it executes.
+Device code (`count_instrs`) runs on GPU, called before each instruction.
+Managed memory (`__managed__ counter`) is shared between CPU and GPU.
+Warp-level operations ensure efficient counting (one atomic op per warp).

 ## Code Structure

 The tool consists of two main source files:

-- `instr_count.cu` – Host-side code that handles:
+- `instr_count.cu` – Host-side code that handles intercepting CUDA kernel launches, instrumenting the kernel code, and printing results after execution
-  - Intercepting CUDA kernel launches
-  - Instrumenting the kernel code
-  - Printing results after execution

-- `inject_funcs.cu` – Device-side code that contains:
-  - The `count_instrs` function that executes on the GPU
-  - Logic to update the instruction counter
+- `inject_funcs.cu` – Device-side code that contains the `count_instrs` function (executes on the GPU) and logic to update the instruction counter

 ## How It Works: Host Side (instr_count.cu)